Manifesto-Digital/contentful-gatsby-netlify/documentation/09-debugging-and-gotchas.md

 This means that the field you are querying for does not exist on the schema.

-If you are confident that the content type exists in contentful with the correct ID used in the query, possible cause could be [Entity doesn't exist then query fails](#entity-doesnt-exist-then-query-fails)
+If you are confident that the content type exists in contentful with the correct ID used in the query, a possible cause could be [Entity doesn't exist then query fails](#entity-doesnt-exist-then-query-fails)

 If this is a page query type then potentially the name of the content has changed [Content model name is used in query](#content-model-name-is-used-in-query)